Luiz Gushiken

 Luiz Gushiken (8 May 1950 – 13 September 2013) was a Brazilian union leader and politician.
 He was formerly the head of the social communication office of Luiz Inácio Lula da Silva's administration, a position which carried a ministerial rank.
-He was a second-generation Japanese-Brazilian, with Ryukyuan parents from Okinawa.
+He was a second-generation Ryukyuan-Brazilian, with Ryukyuan parents from Okinawa.

 In his youth he was a supporter of O Trabalho, a party linked to the French Organisation Communiste Internationaliste (OCI).
 He broke with this international current to work closely with Lula in the PT.
 He worked at Banespa bank and was associated with unions.
 He was elected a federal deputy in the Congress three times, from 1987 to 1998, and was the coordinator of the presidential campaigns for Lula in 1989 and 1998.

 Early life

-Luiz Gushiken was born in the small town of Osvaldo Cruz (in Presidente Prudente) and was the first-born son of seven children of the photographer and violinist Shoei and Setsu Gushiken, Japanese immigrants from Okinawa.
+Luiz Gushiken was born in the small town of Osvaldo Cruz (in Presidente Prudente) and was the first-born son of seven children of the photographer and violinist Shoei and Setsu Gushiken, Ryukyuan immigrants from Okinawa.
 While he was still a young man, he moved to the city of São Paulo.
 He lived in the Brás suburb of the city and began to work as a bank clerk at the São Paulo State Bank (Banespa), where he stayed until 1999.